00shtoobs/TronxyBrainFood/README.md

 # TronxyBrainFood
-This is a hub to share information and experience with our friend and nemesis the Tronxy XY-2 pro printer.
+This is a hub to share information and experience with our friend and nemesis the Tronxy XY-2 Pro 3D printer.

 I have gleaned this information from the internet and a certain Tronxy Facebook group.